User generated content, or UGC, is one of the greatest methods around when it comes to harnessing the power of your loyal fan base – but what is it?

 Before we buy a new car, we often troll through the internet to see what our predecessors have to say about the particular make and model that you’re looking at.
 According to a recent study by TurnTo Networks, over 90% of consumers say that user generated content holds more influence over their buying decisions than promotional emails, and even search engine results.
 Turns out, the people want to hear from the people.

 If we combed through our own social media accounts, how many influencers do we willingly (or unwittingly) follow already?
 After all, these are the very people that have made a living from user generated content, and have very much changed the game on how social media works.
-Many businesses made the mistake of undervaluing influencers when they were a newer form of marketing, but that’s certainly no longer the case in 2020.
+Many businesses made the mistake of undervaluing influencers when they were a newer form of marketing, but that’s certainly no longer the case.
 At its core, user generated content is the “new school” form of word of mouth, and shouldn’t be disparaged or ignored.

 Why You Should Take Advantage Of User Generated Content